Phantom cosmology in an Extended Theory of Gravity: Conclusion

 We have investigated four different models of Little Rip or Pseudo Rip both for anisotropic and isotropic universe and obtained the dynamical evolution of the EoS parameter.
 Also we have investigated the violation of energy conditions in these models.
 The model parameters are found to affect substantially the dynamical behaviour of the EoS parameter.

-We have obtained wormhole solutions for the four Little Rip and Pseudo Rip models.
+Wormhole solutions are obtained for the four Little Rip and Pseudo Rip models.
 It is certain that, it is possible to obtain wormhole solutions in phantom models where Big Rip can be avoided.
 The time of Big Trip for all the rip models considered in the work have been calculated.
 It is demonstrated that, a modified gravity theory such as the present one delays the time of occurrence of Big Trip in wormholes than that in GR.
-In Pseudo Rip models where the models evolve asymptotically to a de Sitter universe, Big Trip can occur with certain limiting conditions for the wormhole throat.
+In Pseudo Rip models, Big Trip can occur with certain limiting conditions for the wormhole throat.
 We have obtained those conditions for our models.
 Phantom models are always interesting and can be confronted with observations.
 With a lot of observational data coming in recent times that favour a phantom world, we hope, our theoretical models within a simple extended gravity theory may be quite useful.